Justice Sustainable Development Strategy 2020 to 2023

 Public Transit Card Initiative

-This initiative explores the potential to expand Justice Canada’s successful “Presto Card” pilot project to its regional offices.
-The initiative provided participating units with public transit passes for work-related travel in the Ottawa area.
+This initiative was implemented through the Justice Sustainable Development Strategy (JSDS) 2020-23.
+Between 2020 and 2023, the “Presto Card” project was not active since the majority of the employees were working remotely during the COVID-19 pandemic.
+With the return to the workplace, Justice Canada will once again promote the use of the Ottawa-based “Presto Card” to urge employees to use the public transit passes for work-related travel in the Ottawa area.
 Not only was the pilot project well-received by employees, it has proven to be of interest to other departments.

 Why does it matter?

 Actions that incent green travel help to lower the environmental footprint of government operations, and can help to improve the air quality of the areas in which government operates.
-Justice Canada’s public transit card project has already proven successful in Ottawa, and expanding this initiative to other urban areas across the country is expected to enhance the environmental benefits accordingly.
+Justice Canada’s public transit card project has already proven successful in Ottawa prior to the pandemic, and its re-implementation in Ottawa and potential expansion of this initiative to other urban areas across the country is expected to enhance the environmental benefits accordingly.

 What will it look like?